Actifio/AGMPowerCLI/UsageExamples.md

 Install-Module -Name VMware.Sdk.vSphereRuntime
 ```

-### Using a CSV file to work with multiple Appliances and or Vcenters
+### Using a CSV file to work with multiple Appliances and or vCenters

 This function can use a CSV file as input to supply the following data to the function which you specify with: